WATERFALLS BIG AND SMALL

 North Dakota has only one official natural waterfall, Mineral Springs Falls in the Sheyenne State Forest.
 The trail to the falls is about 4.4 miles round-trip, and there are two simple campsites along the way for overnight outings.
 With an 8-foot drop, Mineral Springs is not the grandest waterfall, but it's still a lovely spot for an outing.

 Near central Dublin, Indian Run Falls Park offers city dwellers a space to enjoy the outdoors.
 The stream that runs through the park creates a series of short waterfalls that can be viewed from an accompanying walking trail.
-On hot days, visitors enjoy jumping into the stream and playing in the falls.
+On hot days, visitors enjoy jumping into the stream and playing in the falls, even though it is illegal.

 East of Portland, in the Columbia River Gorge, 620-foot Multnomah Falls claims the title of tallest waterfall in Oregon.
 There are wheelchair-accessible viewing areas, and a footbridge over the lower falls offers a good vantage point.
 This is one of the few waterfalls in the region that flows year-round, and large crowds can make visiting difficult at times.